Azure-Samples/dab-azure-cosmos-db-nosql-quickstart/readme.md

 # Quickstart: Data API builder and Azure Cosmos DB for NoSQL

 This is a Blazor web application that illustrates using Data API builder with Azure Cosmos DB for NoSQL.
-This sample application uses a Blazor WebAssembly front-end to access an Azure Cosmos DB for NoSQL account using the [Data API builder](https://learn.microsoft.com/azure/data-api-builder) container image.
+This sample application uses a Blazor front-end to access an Azure Cosmos DB for NoSQL account using the [Data API builder](https://learn.microsoft.com/azure/data-api-builder) container image.

 This template illustrates these practices: